cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

 processor until you are absolutely positive all of your processor datapath components are fully functional.

-### 1.2.
-Testing the Processors
+### 2.2.
+Testing the Processor

-Testing processors is more complex than testing individual hardware blocks.
-We have provided you some testing infrastructure to simplify the process, but students should still expect to dedicated significant time to verifying their processors correctly implement the TinyRV1 ISA.
+Testing the processor is more complex than testing individual hardware blocks.
+We have provided you some testing infrastructure to simplify the process, but students should still expect to dedicated significant time to verifying their processor correctly implements the TinyRV1 ISA.

 We have provided you a functional-level FL processor model (also called an instruction set simulator) located in `test/ProcFL.v`.
 The FL processor model executes the instruction semantics behaviorally using high-level Verilog.
 It is not meant to model hardware.
-The FL processor model can be used to make sure your tests are correct before you run those tests on your single-cycle and multi-cycle processors.
+The FL processor model can be used to make sure your tests are correct before you run those tests on your single-cycle processor.

-The test cases for the processors are located in these test files:
+The test cases for the processor is located in these test files:

  - `test/Proc-addi-test-cases.v`
  - `test/Proc-add-test-cases.v`